Drafting a Deed of Separation in Singapore (Instead of Divorcing)

 So as long as you feel that you would like to separate from your spouse, and your spouse likewise feels the same way, you are free to do so.

-What is a Deed of Separation in Singapore?
+What is a Deed of Separation?

 - Residential arrangements for spouses if they will no longer live together;

 - Who will have custody and care and control of the children during the time of separation, and in divorce (should you decide to permanently split from your spouse);